thedynamiclinker/sudocode/bin/sh.md

 0: Any tty will do.
 Your password is `password`.

-1: Isn't that a bit insecure.
+1: Isn't that a bit insecure?

 0: Against what?